Odesa Museum of Regional History: The museum building

 Until 1899, the mansion was known in Odesa as the "House of Novikov," and in the early 20th century it was acquired by the city.
 In 1907, the house was leased to Odesa Assembly, a commercial operation.
 After October 1917, the house often changed owners; it was used as a club, a library, and a classroom.
 The basement and part of the ground floor rooms were used as housing.

 History

 The museum's collection includes about 120,000 exhibits and is considered one of the best in Ukraine.
 It includes: documents signed by Catherine II, Grigory Potemkin, Alexander Suvorov, Platon Zubov, Mikhail Kutuzov, José de Ribas, Louis Alexandre Andrault de Langeron; architectural and engineering designs of buildings which are representative of Odesa; graphic and pictorial works of artists in Odesa; portraiture from 18th–early 20th centuries painted by A. Moklakovski, E. Bukovetsky, H. Kuznetsov, G. Chestahovski, D. Krainev; collection of icons, weapons and household items, numismatic and cartographic material.

 Exposure

-Currently, the museum houses a number of permanent exhibits: "Old Odessa", "Odesa and the end of World War II, 1941–1945", "Weapons of the museum's collection", "The Ukrainian Steppe" (located at ul.
-Lanzheronovskaya, 24a).
+Currently, the museum houses a number of permanent exhibits: "Old Odesa", "Odesa and the end of World War II, 1941–1945", "Weapons of the museum's collection", "The Ukrainian Steppe" (located at Lanzheronovska Street, 24a).